nextcloud/univention-app/README.md

 #### member of support

-``univention-ldap-overlay-memberof`` is attempted to be installed.
-And also checked whether it really is installed.
+It is checked whether ``univention-ldap-overlay-memberof`` is installed to figure out one configuration flag for the Nextcloud LDAP backend.

 #### system user